-OEL shall notify the ELC of its budget of allocated funding by way of Notice of Award (NOA).
-OEL shall provide a NOA, which will state the award period, to the ELC for the OAMI agreement.
+OEL shall notify the ELC of its budget of allocated funding by way of Notice of Award (NOA) which states the award period, to the ELC for the OAMI agreement.
 Noncompliance with the terms and conditions of this agreement and the NOA may result in the ELC losing grant funds or OEL suspending or terminating the agreement or disallowing costs.
 OEL has the authority to amend the ELC's OAMI NOA to reallocate funds.